img

-Key differences between Laravel and Symfony
+Key Differences Between Laravel and Symfony Frameworks - Picture №1

-Key differences between Laravel and Symfony - image #2
+Key Differences Between Laravel and Symfony Frameworks

-Comparison of Laravel and Symfony frameworks
+Comparing Laravel and Symfony frameworks

 Installation and configuration

 The main files of modern PHP frameworks can be installed using the package manager Composer.
-For Laravel, you can use the command "composer create-project --prefer-dist laravel/laravel project_name", and for Symfony - "composer create-project symfony/website-skeleton project_name".
+For Laravel, you can use the command "composer create-project --prefer-dist laravel/laravel project_name", and for Symfony — "composer create-project symfony/website-skeleton project_name".
 Replace "project_name" with the name of your project, which will also be used as the directory name where Composer will place it.
-Both frameworks also provide their own installers.
-For Laravel, it is "laravel new project_name", and for Symfony - "symfony new project_name".
+Both frameworks also provide their installers.
+For Laravel, it is "laravel new project_name", and for Symfony — "symfony new project_name".
 To install these installers, you can execute one command line: "composer global require laravel/installer" for Laravel and "wget https://get.symfony.com/cli/installer -O - | bash" for Symfony.
 This way, the process of installing the basic functionality is minimized and does not require significant developer intervention, saving time when starting new projects.

 Both frameworks now support the .env configuration file, which stores key-value pairs.
-However, in addition to this, Symfony also supports yaml files for configuring routing, services, and more.
-The yaml format is very convenient to use and allows you to specify the values of configuration parameters in a form that is similar to a multidimensional array.
+However, in addition to this, Symfony also supports YAML files for configuring routing, services, and more.
+The YAML format is very convenient to use and allows you to specify the values of configuration parameters in a form that is similar to a multidimensional array.

 Routing

-List of application routes and controller bindings can be defined differently in both frameworks.
+The list of application routes and controller bindings can be defined differently in both frameworks.
 For example, to specify in Laravel that the route "/test" should be handled by the "test" method of the "TestController" controller, you need to indicate in the routing file routes/api.php: Route: get('/test', 'TestController@test')->name('test_name').

-For Symfony, the same can be done using yaml files that are responsible for routing or, very conveniently, using annotations:
+For Symfony, the same can be done using YAML files that are responsible for routing or, very conveniently, using annotations:

 namespace App\Controller;